“Inflation is as violent as a mugger, as frightening as an armed robber and as deadly as a hit man.” – Ronald Reagan

 Regardless of what bucket an expense is dumped in, a variable you must contend with as you plan your retirement is inflation.
 It’s likely that the cost of goods and services will increase and you’ll need more at retirement than you do now to enjoy the same things.
 To offset inflation, your income must rise each year.
 Assuming you don’t go back to work, this income must come from a pool of assets that is also growing.

-Inflation is dangerous, the most dangerous roadblock in retirement planning.
+Inflation is dangerous, the most perilous roadblock in retirement planning.
 Inflation is the Conservator Investor’s largest and most focusing problem.
-Inflation must be calculated into any responsible planning.
+Inflation must be calculated into any responsible plan.

 What is Inflation?